wellyshen/react-cool-starter/README.md

 ### Styles

-The starter boilerplate supports CSS, SASS and [CSS modules](https://github.com/css-Modules/css-Modules) is enabled by default.
+The starter supports CSS, SASS and [CSS modules](https://github.com/css-Modules/css-Modules) is enabled by default.
 I use [PostCSS](https://github.com/postcss/postcss-loader) plugin to parse CSS and add autoprefixer to your stylesheet.
 You can access your stylesheet with two ways.

 With CSS modules: